-Skills Gained in a Human Resources Program
+Skills Gained With a Human Resources Degree

 - Interpersonal Relations